tthoma24/resume/README.md

 ## GNS Healthcare, Cambridge MA | Jun 2015 - Aug 2017
 ### IT Support Specialist

-* Explain issues and their resolution to users at all company levels, including C and D-level executives.
+* Explained issues and their resolution to users at all company levels, including C and D-level executives.
-* Troubleshoot client- and server-side software and hardware issues; provide resolutions to end users virtually/in-person; escalate as appropriate.
+* Worked to troubleshoot client- and server-side software and hardware issues; provided resolutions to end users virtually/in-person; escalated as appropriate.
-* Reinstall and/or deploy new desktop and server hardware.
+* Reinstalled and/or deployed new desktop and server hardware.
-* Install and deploy new AWS-based servers utilizing EC2, S3, Glacier, VPC, RDS, and Redshift.
+* Installed and deployed new AWS-based servers utilizing EC2, S3, Glacier, VPC, RDS, and Redshift.
-* Install and configure software on AWS, VMware virtualized, and local Linux servers, including Apache, Tomcat, SSL certificates, Java, and Docker.
+* Installed and configured software on AWS, VMware virtualized, and local Linux servers, including Apache, Tomcat, SSL certificates, Java, and Docker.
-* Create, delete, and modify LDAP and SaaS user accounts and associated permissions.
+* Created, deleted, and modified LDAP and SaaS user accounts and associated permissions for all company users.
-* Assist Cloud Architect by triaging issues with cloud compute applications, services, and the installation and configuration of new services; gain experience with load balancing and HA.
+* Assisted Cloud Architect by triaging issues with cloud compute applications, services, and the installation and configuration of new services; gained experience with parallel/cluster computing, load balancing and HA.
-* Assist Junior IT Support Specialist with end-user incident resolution.
+* Served as an escalation point for Junior IT Support Specialist with end-user incident resolution.
-* Author and maintain accurate documentation for a wide variety of technology and services within the Confluence-based knowledge base.
+* Authored and maintained accurate documentation for a wide variety of technology and services within the Confluence-based knowledge base.
-* Collaborate with other IT team members to execute projects using Agile and Scrum methodologies.
-Projects include moving services into AWS, email migration, physical office move, server security and automation, and HITRUST CSF (https://hitrustalliance.net) certification effort.
+* Collaborated with other IT team members to execute projects using Agile and Scrum methodologies.
+Projects included moving on-prem services into AWS, email migration, physical office move, server security and automation, and HITRUST CSF (https://hitrustalliance.net) certification effort.
-* Deliver security awareness trainings for new hires.
+* Delivered security awareness trainings for new hires.

 ## MIT Information Systems and Technology, Cambridge, MA | May 2013 - May 2015